Citizenship

 Since 1 January 2024, a central naturalization office at the Immigration Office is responsible for processing naturalization procedures in Berlin.
 New applications should be submitted digitally via an online platform.

-It is generally possible to submit a new online application with updated documents.
+All unprocessed applications have been digitized and will be processed by the new central authority.
+It is possible to submit a new online application with updated documents.
 This might speed up the process; however, the administrative fee must be paid again in this case.

 If you have questions regarding your citizenship get in contact to our Specialist in Immigration Law Sven Hasse.